ec500-software-engineering/case-study-shiluwu23/README.md

 ## 5. Demonstration

 The MNIST database contains 60,000 training images and 10,000 testing images.
 These images are 28 * 28 pixels and they are labeled with the number 1~10.

 We will train a machine learning model to predict the Numbers in the picture.This is a 2-layer NN model for hand-written number recognition in Tensorflow.
-We could see the accuracy has reached 91.45%.
+The accuracy has reached 91.56%.

 ![](https://github.com/ec500-software-engineering/case-study-shiluwu23/blob/master/case%20study%20images/mnist.png)